seoelab/Seoela-personal-website/content/authors/admin/_index.md

 My academic journey began with a Bachelor's degree from the College of Idaho.
 Subsequently, I obtained a Master's degree in economics from Boise State University.

 I am deeply passionate about researching and unraveling complex economic phenomena that impact society on a large scale.
 As a curious and driven individual, I continually seek to contribute to the advancement of economic knowledge, both in academia and beyond.

-This webpage serves as a platform for sharing my research findings, academic accomplishments, and insights into the world of economics.
-I invite you to explore the different sections to learn more about my research interests, publications, and professional experiences.

-Feel free to connect with me if you share similar research interests or have any inquiries.
-Thank you for visiting my webpage, and I look forward to engaging with you on various economic topics!